Bulgaria: Anti-graft party set to win election | DW | 14.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-With 75% of the votes counted, a new party founded few weeks ago by two Harvard graduates is in the lead.
-Kiril Petkov, the party leader, could be handed a mandate to form a new government.
+We Continue the Change, a new party founded few weeks ago by two Harvard graduates, is set for a surprise win in Bulgaria's third general election in a year.

-Kiril Petkov, leader of the newly formed centrist political party 'We Continue the Change' casts his vote during a parliamentary elections on Sunday
+Founders of We Continue the Change party Kiril Petkov (left) and Asen Vasilev celebrated their projected win

 A new anti-corruption party called We Continue the Change seemed set to win Bulgaria's election on Monday.